klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 For each match, the code should be manually inspected to see whether the object being deserialized can be manipulated by an external attacker.

-#### References
+### References

 * [https://opsecx.com/index.php/2017/02/08/exploiting-node-js-deserialization-bug-for-remote-code-execution/](https://opsecx.com/index.php/2017/02/08/exploiting-node-js-deserialization-bug-for-remote-code-execution/)

 ### Ruby

-Ruby, as all the programming languages we saw previously, offer serialization support, both hybrid (with Marshal) and pure text-based (mainly JSON or YAML).
+Ruby, as all the programming languages seen previously, offer serialization support, both hybrid (with Marshal) and pure text-based (mainly JSON or YAML).
 Within the years, two main vulnerabilities were found in Ruby that allowed RCE during the deserialization process.
 The affected functions were:

 * Marshal.load()
 * YAML.load()

+#### Ruby: Binary Archive Format

 **Marshal**